renovatebot/renovate/docs/usage/configuration-options.md

 If using `recursive` the `matchStrings` will be looped through and the full match of the last will define the range of the next one.
 This can be used to narrow down the search area to prevent multiple matches.
 But the `recursive` strategy still allows the matching of multiple dependencies as described below.
-All matches of the first `matchStrings` pattern are detected, then each of these matches will used as basis be used as the input for the next `matchStrings` pattern, and so on.
+All matches of the first `matchStrings` pattern are detected, then each of these matches will be used as basis for the input for the next `matchStrings` pattern, and so on.
 If the next `matchStrings` pattern has multiple matches then it will split again.
 This process will be followed as long there is a match plus a next `matchingStrings` pattern is available.